FotieMConstant/fotiemconstant.github.io/README.md

 ## Welcome to my GitHub page

 Form here you have a view of all my open source projects and their repositories.
 Most of my projects are open source and free to use.
-Please NOTE that every contribution to anyof my projects are highly welcome.
+Please NOTE that every contribution to any of my projects are highly welcome.
 You can download, modify and use the source code for free!

-My first projet is [LANTube](https://fotiemconstant.github.io/LAN-Tube). an open source Youtube-like web app for your home network.
+1. [LANTube](https://fotiemconstant.github.io/LAN-Tube): An open source Youtube-like web app for your home network.
 Where you can do live streaming on your LAN, share files and much more.

+2. [FAFSOFT](https://fotiemconstant.github.io/FAFSOFT): This is a simple terminal police management software built in C programming.
+If you are getting started with programming in C, it is a great idea to check out this project as most basic operations are implemented in the project, e.g Creating a file, printing in a file, reading from a file etc. fell free to use the code and make something better out of it.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.